 Lazy loading allows content to be presented dynamically when it is needed.
 Thus, there is no waiting time which involves the downloading of every asset on the webpage.

 There are many plugins on WordPress that websites can use to deploy lazy loading.
 It is one of the simplest ways to reduce the loading time of your website.
-All those wondering how to decrease the load time of website using WordPress, lazy loading is a very efficient solution.
+All those wondering how to decrease the load time of the website using WordPress, lazy loading is a very efficient solution.

 The problem of having excessive plugins is one plaguing WordPress users.
 Thanks to the immense plugin library available to WordPress users, many experiments with different plugins without account for their inherent need.